LonamiWebs/Telethon/client/doc/developing/migration-guide.rst

 Sessions now only contain crucial information to have a working client.
 This includes the server address, authorization key, update state, and some very basic details.

-To work around this, you can use :class:`types.PackedChat`, which is designed to be easy to store.
+To work around this, you can use :class:`types.PeerRef`, which is designed to be easy to store.
 This means your application can choose the best way to deal with them rather than being forced into Telethon's session.

 .. seealso::